mjsipes/f1racersipes-react/README.md

 ### What's Next

 I plan to continue using this project as my sandbox for learning new technologies.
 Future plans include:
-- Adding a dedicated waiting room with a countdown timer
-- Building a side chatroom for players to interact before and after races
 - Implementing AI bots that you can race against
 - Creating more advanced GUI elements for a better player experience